 It’s generally less expensive to fly midweek and on Saturday mornings.

-The NEA Cash Rewards Credit Card offers members a special bonus after spending at least $500 on purchases in the first 90 days.
-You’ll earn 1% cash back everywhere, every time, 2% cash back at grocery stores and wholesale clubs and 3% cash back on gas, up to $2,500 in grocery/wholesale club/gas quarterly purchases.
+The NEA Cash Rewards Credit Card offers members a special bonus after spending at least $500 on purchases in the first 90 days after opening a new account.
+Plus, you’ll earn 1% cash back everywhere, every time, 2% cash back at grocery stores and wholesale clubs and 3% cash back on gas, up to $2,500 in grocery/wholesale club/gas quarterly purchases.
 Before your trip, use your card for everyday purchases and then stash your cash-back rewards into your savings account.
 Then during your trip, charge your vacation expenses to the card and be rewarded for the dollars spent.
+To avoid going into debt, only spend what you can afford and pay your balance off in full every month.

 Sign up for Groupon to find discounts on hotels, attractions and restaurants at your travel destination (and at home).